Semi-classical spacetime thermodynamics: Classical spacetime thermodynamics

 \subsection{Non-minimally coupled gravity}

 The thermodynamic derivation we reviewed in the previous section works not just for general relativity, but also for a class of modified theories of gravity whose Lagrangian can be written as a function of the metric and the Riemann tensor~\cite{Jacobson_2012,Bueno_2017,Parikh_2018,Svesko_2019,Alonso:2024}.
 In this case, the entropy of the horizon is no longer directly proportional to its area.
 Instead, it must be generalized to the appropriate Wald entropy, which for stationary black holes corresponds to the conserved Noether charge of the Killing vector tangent to the horizon~\cite{Wald_1993} (see appendix~\ref{Wald entropy review} for details).
-For a stretched light cone, it is analogously proportional to the Noether charge associated with the boost generator $\xi^{\mu}$.
+For a stretched light cone, it has been argued to be analogously proportional to the bulk Noether charge associated with the boost generator $\xi^{\mu}$.
 Wald entropy then reads

-where $Q^{\nu\mu}_{\xi}$ denotes the Noether charge antisymmetric tensor density, the integration is carried out over the cross-section of the stretched light cone orthogonal to $\xi^{\mu}$ and the oriented area element $\text{d}\sigma_{\mu\nu}$ is given by equation~\eqref{bi-normal}.
+where $Q^{\nu\mu}_{\xi}$ denotes the bulk Noether charge antisymmetric tensor density, the integration is carried out over the cross-section of the stretched light cone orthogonal to $\xi^{\mu}$ and the oriented area element $\text{d}\sigma_{\mu\nu}$ is given by equation~\eqref{bi-normal}.
 For Lagrangians constructed from the metric and Riemann tensor, $Q^{\nu\mu}_{\xi}$ equals

 where

 Thermodynamics of stretched light cones allows us to straightforwardly derive the corresponding equations governing the gravitational dynamics~\cite{Parikh_2018} from any Noether charge of the form~\eqref{charge f(g,R)}.